f5io/machine/README.md

 ```
 ### Concepts

+##### State machine

-With this library, a finite state machine is defined with an object containing definitions of transitions, in the format:
+With this library, a finite state machine is defined with an object containing a list of transitions, in the format:

 ```javascript
 {